Looking after yourself

 You can turn to the British Liver Trust’s supportive online community any time to share your thoughts, worries and questions.

-Our nurse-led helpline will be taking calls up to 3pm on Friday 22nd December and reopens at 9am on Tuesday 2nd January.
-Call 0800 652 7330.
+Our nurse-led helpline will be taking calls up to until 3pm on Monday December 23rd and opening again on Thursday January 2nd Jan.

 If you need to talk to someone while the helpline is shut please do not wait.
 For medical emergencies call 999 or call 111 if it is not an emergency or you are not sure if you need medical help.